nsega/leetcode/README.md

-# leetcode
+# LeetCode

-coding training by using leet code.
+coding training by using LeetCode.